 There's no getting around it – Virtual Reality is the future of gaming.
 No longer an experiment, the expected release of Playstation's next model of VR headset, along with Meta's investment in the VR marketplace, cements the former fad as the foregone future.

-Last week, the official PlayStation blog gave readers a revealing preview of four user experience features you can expect from the upcoming PlayStation VR (PSVR) sequel — somewhat predictably known as PSVR 2.
+Back in August, the official PlayStation blog gave readers a revealing preview of four user experience features you can expect from the upcoming PlayStation VR (PSVR) sequel — somewhat predictably known as PSVR 2.
 And while they’re all big steps forward for PlayStation, anybody who has ever worn a Meta Quest headset may wonder what the fuss is about.

 First up is “See-Through View,” which, as the name suggests, allows you to see through the headset to examine the outside world and to make sure that no attention-seeking pets have wandered into your play area unawares.